parse-community/docs/_includes/ios/roles.md

 ## Security for Other Objects

 Now that you have created a set of roles for use in your application, you can use them with ACLs to define the privileges that their users will receive.
-Each `%{ParseObject}` can specify a `PFACL`, which provides an access control list that indicates which users and roles should be granted read or write access to the object.
+Each `PFObject` can specify a `PFACL`, which provides an access control list that indicates which users and roles should be granted read or write access to the object.

 Giving a role read or write permission to an object is straightforward.
-You can either use the `%{ParseRole}`:
+You can either use the `PFRole`:

 ```objc
 PFRole *moderators = /* Query for some PFRole */;